This post may contain affiliate links, my full disclosure can be read here. As an Amazon Associate I earn from qualifying purchases.

 But when we started mulching our larger gardens we had a harder time getting enough wood chips.

 Instead of keeping some of our gardens in the old tilling method and slowly converting over, we covered most of the garden only 3–4 inches deep in wood chips.

 This was good enough to get rid of the annual weeds but the perennial weeds came back easily.
 With diligent weeding, they are getting less and less each year.

 Did I mention we also have a watering problem?

 Our well can’t keep up with watering our large gardens.
 Switching to using deep wood chip mulches in our gardens has drastically reduced the amount of watering we need to do.

 We still water when we first transplant sets into our gardens and when planting seeds.
 After that, unless we are in an extreme drought the gardens need little water.

 Fewer Weather Problems With Back to Eden Gardening

-Weather changes don’t affect us as much as they used too either.
+Weather changes don’t affect us as much as they used to either.
 Last year is a great example of this.
-2017 was a very wet growing season in our area, it seemed like it was always raining!
+2017 was a very wet growing season in our area, it seemed like it was always raining.